 Walk There! with Metro's free guided treks

 Walking is one of the easiest and most effective activities you can do to tighten your wallet and your waistline.
 Explore routes from Metro's "Walk There!" guidebook, which features 50 treks in the Portland-Vancouver area, on a series of free guided walking tours this spring and summer.
-Learn about points of interest from expert tour guides and trail enthusiasts.
+Learn about points of interest.
 Experience urban natural areas, scenic parks, and fascinating main streets.

 Wonders of Walking (WOW) celebrates walkers by offering a range of walking events for walkers by walkers.
 WOW celebrates the health, fun and social benefits of walking by providing walking events: Are you looking for someone to walk with?
 Do you enjoy exploring?
 Would you like to improve your fitness and have fun?
 Be a WOWZER!
 Check out the Portland Walk Club today for a fun and motivating experience!